speakclouder/speakclouder.github.io/_posts/2023-01-10-rudimentary-ddb-cache-for-sam-app.md

 ```

 Plenty of room for improvement here, but it's gets us past the 429 throttling errors, we can take a breath and think about how to improve it.

+Idea 1: Catch throttling errors (or any error) and respond accordingly.
+Perhaps a throttling error from DynamoDB should return a None, or back off and retry n times before returning a None.